206: Ring of Terror

 Funeral processions traditionally drive from the church or funeral home to the graveyard with their headlights on.
 In some places, it is the law.
 Also, “high beams” is slang innuendo for erect nipples.

 Cossacks are an ethnic group native to present-day Ukraine and southern Russia.
 They date back to circa the 1300s and are mostly known in modern times for their tradition of military service, their prowess with horses, and their involvement in various wars, including the Russian Civil War in the early 20th century, in which they fought against the victorious Bolsheviks.
 The traditional Cossack uniform included a long, open-fronted coat called a cherkesska, worn with a colored waistcoat (a beshmet), usually topped with a fleece hat.
+In entertainment, the Cossacks are known for their crouched, high-kicking dance, called the hopak.

 The caterers are here.
 They must be serving Tombstone pizza.